 If you are working for a company in Spain or plan to do so after Brexit, then your employer should be responsible for handling your application to stay in Spain.

-Moving to Spain as a Non-Worker or Employee
+Moving to Spain post-Brexit as a Non-Worker or Employee

-If you would like to reside in Spain after Brexit, but not work in the country, you will need to:
+If you would like to live in Spain after Brexit, but not work in the country, you will need to:

 - Apply for ‘permiso de residencia no lucrativa’ (‘non-profit visa’)